 - American history

 - European history

 - Thematic history

-In order to complete the distribution requirement for graduation, students must select eight courses in four of the five fields.
+In order to complete the distribution requirement for graduation, students must select seven courses in four of the five fields.
 In addition, all history majors are required to complete four semesters of a foreign language and two humanities electives in fields other than history.

 The history major at the United States Naval Academy prepares midshipmen to serve in all Navy warfare communities and the Marine Corps.
 The major prepares midshipmen to enter a wide variety of graduate programs.
-The combination of analytical skills and writing ability along with the requirement in technical core courses makes USNA History majors both desirable and successful in graduate programs of all kinds.
+The combination of analytical skills and writing ability along with the required technical core courses makes USNA History majors both desirable and successful in graduate programs of all kinds.
 Graduate work in history is an obvious possibility, but USNA history majors have been successful in law school, M.B.A. programs, and in other graduate programs, such as public policy, public administration, and national security.

-Several summer internship opportunities are available to History majors.
+Summer internship opportunities are available to History majors.
 Qualified majors are eligible for the Voluntary Graduate Education Program while they are still at the Naval Academy.